What is Bouquet Garni and How to Use It In Your Recipes

 How to Make a Bouquet Garni Using Dried Herbs and Spices

-I’ll mix and match my herbs and spices depending on what I’m cooking but a classic combination might be dried parsley, dried thyme, a couple of bay leaves and around six peppercorns.
-Again, I suggest you create you own variations depending on what you are preparing.
+I'll mix and match my herbs and spices depending on what I'm cooking but a classic combination might be dried parsley, dried thyme, a couple of bay leaves, and around six peppercorns.
+Again, I suggest you create your own variations depending on what you are preparing.

 How Much Fresh and Dried Herbs to Use

-The other consideration is how powerful the ingredients are that you are using.
+The other consideration is how powerful the ingredients that you are using are.
 For example, parsley is not as strong tasting as thyme or bay leaves so you would use a ratio of more parsley to thyme and bay leaf.